practice area bg MOBILE practice area bg scaled

 Multi-Peril Storm Complications

 Florida lightning strikes frequently occur alongside heavy wind and rain.
-When one storm causes electrical surge damage, roof damage, and water intrusion simultaneously, insurers may attempt to separate or reclassify losses.
+When a single storm causes electrical surge damage, roof damage, and water intrusion simultaneously, insurers may attempt to separate or reclassify the losses.
 Proper documentation distinguishing lightning-related damage from other storm effects strengthens the entire claim.

 In Florida, lightning claims are rarely simple equipment-replacement cases.
 Clear causation analysis, electrical inspection reports, and timely documentation are critical to securing full coverage under your policy.